BattleBots: ABC/Discovery Channel revival (2015–2023)

+Other untelevised competitions

+From 2002 to 2011, the Comedy Central-era arena was utilized for BattleBotsIQ (later rebranded to BotsIQ), a series of annual competitions for students using robots built at the 120lb (middleweight) weight class.
+15lb robots were added to the tournament series starting in 2005.
+Several other small tournaments were held at trade shows and private company events during the 2000s.
+In 2024, BotsIQ was repurposed into BattleBots: Metal Mayhem, a competition between 15lb robots built by high schoolers.
+The event was sponsored by the US Army and held in Austin as part of the 2024 South by Southwest technology festival.

+Between August 21 and 26, 2009, a major BattleBots-branded event was held and filmed in Vallejo, California.
+Three competitions were held: The High School Championship, Collegiate Championship and Pro Championship.
+Competitors included a mix of Comedy Central stars and newcomers who would return to the reboot.
+Though essentially an extension of BotsIQ, it notably saw the return of heavyweight machines and their professional creators.
+CBS Sports originally agreed to air the Collegiate Championship before dropping out due to lack of commercial interest.
+A deal with Fox was later signed before also falling apart for unknown reasons.
+The pilot episode of the Collegiate Championship was released onto the official BattleBots YouTube Channel on the 17th of September 2010.

-Apart from the televised competitions, BattleBots has hosted several untelevised shows in Las Vegas.
+The rebooted version of BattleBots has hosted several untelevised shows in Las Vegas, featuring the heavyweight machines from the televised series.
 In 2019 and 2022, minor tournaments were hosted in collaboration with re:MARS, a technology conference run by Amazon.
-The re:MARS competition on June 6, 2019, was won by Witch Doctor (out of ten competitors), while the competition on June 23, 2022, was won by HyperShock (out of eight competitors).
-A live show, 'BattleBots: Destruct-A-Thon', was presented four days a week from February to May 2023.
-'Destruct-A-Thon' exhibited unscripted fights between replicas of classic and reboot BattleBots competitors.
-The replica bots, or 'ShowBots', were built and driven by a production crew with guidance from the original teams who designed them.
+The re:MARS competition on June 6, 2019 was won by Witch Doctor (out of ten competitors), while the competition on June 23, 2022 was won by HyperShock (out of eight competitors).

+A live show, 'BattleBots: Destruct-A-Thon', is presented four days a week starting in February 2023, with a brief hiatus in August 2024.
+'Destruct-A-Thon' exhibited unscripted fights between replicas of classic and reboot BattleBots heavyweight competitors.
+The replica bots, or 'ShowBots', were built and driven by a production crew with guidance from the original teams who designed the competitors.
 Starting May 2023, the production space was utilized for another live show, 'BattleBots Proving Ground', which involved fights between newly designed or untested bots from newcomers or unproven teams.
+'Destruct-A-Thon' and 'Proving Ground' are hosted by Steve Judkins and Bil Dwyer, who previously hosted the Comedy Central era of the competition.